 What You Need to Blacken the Swordfish

-This recipe makes about ⅓ cup of seasoning which is enough for 3 pounds of swordfish.
+This recipe makes about ⅓ cup of dry rub seasoning, enough for 3 pounds of swordfish.
 Whisk together the following:

 - sweet Hungarian paprika